 If you love this recipe, please give it 5 stars! ★★★★★

 - 1 can white beans, (Cannellini beans, white kidney beans, or Great Northern beans) drained, reserve 2 tablespoons of liquid from the can of beans

 - 3 Tablespoons lemon juice

-- 1 clove garlic minced
+- 1 clove garlic, minced

-- 1/2 teaspoon dried oregano
+- ½ teaspoon dried oregano

-- salt & pepper to taste
+- salt and pepper, to taste

-- dried sumac for garnish (optional)
+- sumac, for garnish (optional)

-- assorted vegetables for serving
+- assorted vegetables, crackers, bread, etc., for serving

-- Add the beans, 2 tablespoons of the reserved liquid, tahini, lemon juice, garlic, oregano, salt, and pepper to a food processor.
+- Add the beans, 2 tablespoons reserved bean liquid, tahini, lemon juice, garlic, oregano, salt, and pepper to the bowl of a food processor.

 - Process until completely smooth, scraping down the sides of the bowl as necessary.
 Taste and adjust the seasonings, as needed.

 - Enjoy immediately or transfer the dip to a covered container and refrigerate until ready to serve.